wp-plugins/woocommerce-for-japan/readme.txt

 In English:
 = Minimum Requirements =

-WordPress 3.8 or greater
+* WordPress 3.8 or greater
-WooCommerce 2.1 or greater
+* WooCommerce 2.1 or greater
-PHP version 5.2.4 or greater
+* PHP version 5.2.4 or greater
-MySQL version 5.0 or greater
+* MySQL version 5.0 or greater

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of WooCommerce For Japan, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “WooCommerce” and click Search Plugins.
+In the search field type “WooCommerce For Japan” and click Search Plugins.
 Once you’ve found our eCommerce plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =
-The manual installation method involves downloading our eCommerce plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.

 == Frequently Asked Questions ==
 = In Japanese: =

 質問：日本語向けのフォーラムとか無いんですか？
 答え：現在、準備中です。今しばらくお待ちください。

 = In English: =

 Q: Do you have the forum of this plugin in Japanese?
 A: Is preparing.